 Drug Testing: Reasonable Suspicion

-Reasonable suspicion, also termed reasonable cause, is the number way for an employer to identify whether an employee is using drugs or alcohol while working.
+Reasonable suspicion, also termed reasonable cause, is the number one way for an employer to identify whether an employee is using drugs or alcohol while working.
 It protects the rights of both the employer and employee.
-We highly recommend you do our online or in person Supervisor training which will help guide you in this process.
+We highly recommend you complete our online or in-person Supervisor Training which will help guide you in this process.

 Eyewitness observation and documentation are needed when dealing with an employee whom you believe is under the influence and who is either just reporting for duty, currently on duty, or has immediately finished duty.
 A reasonable suspicion or reasonable cause form is used to document observations that include categories like their physical appearance, odors from their breath such as alcohol, and their motor coordination such as ability to walk, balance or turn.
 Important signs like change in attitude or unusual behavior can be seen as drug or alcohol use indicators as well.
 We have forms you can download by clicking the button below.